-If you over-exercise your greyhound, they might get too tired.
-And as your greyhound gets older, they won’t be able to handle long walks.
+If you over-exercise your greyhound, it might get too tired.
+And as your greyhound gets older, it won’t be able to handle long walks.

 If you notice them being overly lethargic, it may be that they’ve just overdone it.
-Try to reduce walk times for an older dog to stop them from getting too tired.
+Try to reduce walk times for older dogs to stop them from getting too tired.

 And even with a younger dog, always see how comfortable they are during walks.